dotnet/AspNetCore.Docs/aspnet/fundamentals/routing.rst

 Creating routes
 ^^^^^^^^^^^^^^^
-Routing provides the :dn:cls:`~Microsoft.AspNetCore.Routing.Route` class as the standard implemenation of ``IRouter``. ``Route`` uses the *route template* syntax to define patterns that will match against the URL path when :dn:method:`~Microsoft.AspNetCore.Routing.IRouter.RouteAsync` is called. ``Route`` will use the same route template to generate a URL when :dn:method:`~Microsoft.AspNetCore.Routing.IRouter.GetVirtualPath` is called.
+Routing provides the :dn:cls:`~Microsoft.AspNetCore.Routing.Route` class as the standard implementation of ``IRouter``. ``Route`` uses the *route template* syntax to define patterns that will match against the URL path when :dn:method:`~Microsoft.AspNetCore.Routing.IRouter.RouteAsync` is called. ``Route`` will use the same route template to generate a URL when :dn:method:`~Microsoft.AspNetCore.Routing.IRouter.GetVirtualPath` is called.

 Most applications will create routes by calling ``MapRoute`` or one of the similar extension methods defined on :dn:iface:`~Microsoft.AspNetCore.Routing.IRouteBuilder`.
 All of these methods will create an instance of ``Route`` and add it to the route collection.